bahelms/super_perfundo/posts/drafts/3-14_ray-tracer-part3.md

 let new_ray = self.transform(transform_inverse);
 ```
 This is an interesting take on using the transformations.
 Since the origin of the axes
-is actually the top left corner of the canvas, that's where the center of the sphere starts.
+is actually the top left corner of the canvas, that's where the center of the unit sphere starts.
 In order to render the sphere centered in the canvas, it must be transformed to have
 the corresponding coordinates.
 That's why it has the `transform` attribute containing
 a matrix.
 However, instead of applying the matrix to the sphere to transform it, you
 can take the matrix's inverse and apply it to the ray to get the same result.
 The
-sphere never moves, but the way ray *thinks* it has.
+sphere never moves, but the ray *thinks* it has.
 That's pretty neat.
-We start with a hardcoded unit sphere, take the inverse of its transform
+We start with a hardcoded sphere center, take the inverse of its transform
 (not all matrices can be inverted - #math), and create a new ray by multiplying
 the current one with said transform:
 ```rust